 Related to the disease in calves

-The human RSV is closely related genetically to a variant of the virus that occurs in calves with respiratory problems.
+The human RSV is closely related genetically to a variant of the virus that occurs in calves with respiratory problems (BRSV).
 Because the progress of the infection is similar, calves are being studied to better understand the infection process and develop effective and safe intervention strategies.

 The research on calves by Wageningen Bioveterinary Research (WBVR) contributes to the development and evaluation of vaccines and therapies for both children and calves.
 The resulting intervention strategies can help to reduce deaths and serious respiratory problems in people and animals worldwide.